cptq/ds-spectra/README.md

-Codes accompanying paper "The Doubly Stochastic Single Eigenvalue Problem: A Computational Approach" by Amit Harlev, Charles R. Johnson, and Derek Lim
+Codes accompanying paper "The Doubly Stochastic Single Eigenvalue Problem: A Computational Approach" by Amit Harlev, Charles R. Johnson, and Derek Lim.
+Paper can be found on the [arxiv here](https://arxiv.org/abs/1908.03647).

 Contact Derek Lim at dl772@cornell.edu or at cptq on Github with any inquiries.